INTRODUCTION

 4: Progress to the next round of combat and repeat!
 If any of the combatants reach 0 STAMINA, they will fall unconscious, and a monster can be considered to be dead.
 This process will apply to combats between two opponents.
 If more than one enemy fights a single combatant, then the single combatant must declare which of his opponents he will attack.

 Example: Daria is fighting two goblins.
 Daria's Player decides to spend 1AP attacking one goblin and the 2nd AP to hit the second goblin.
-When the Goblins fight back, because she is outnumbered 2 - 1 the Games Master decides that Daria will take a -1 penalty to her SKILL when defending against the goblins attacks until she is either able to kill one of the goblins or until a friend comes to distract one of Daris's opponents.
+When the Goblins fight back, because she is outnumbered 2 to 1 the Games Master decides that Daria will take a -1 penalty to her SKILL when defending against the goblins attacks until she is either able to kill one of the goblins or until a friend comes to distract one of Daria's opponents.

 HIT LOCATION CHART